takeoutfm/takeout/doc/privacy.md

 similar to cookies.
 The *Refresh Token* is the same as a cookie and stored by the Takeout server.
 Please see the security design for further details.

-JWTs claims are plain-text within the token.
+JWTs claims are stored in plain-text within the token.
 The Takeout server uses subject and audience claims which specificy a userid and media file name respectively.
 Unintended disclosure of a JWT could explose a userid or media file name.

 The Takeout server is recommended to be configured with TLS to ensure all communication is encrypted to avoid unintended disclosure of cookies and